obinna-okoro/color-generator/README.md

-# Getting Started with Create React App
+# My Color Generator made with React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an app built to help you generate RGB colors by moving slides of RED, GREEN, and BLUE with a large window to show what the colors look like.

+## Major Skill

+1. State management
+2. Components
+3. Props Drilling

 ## Available Scripts